Back to Answers

 Antidepressants: Can they stop working?

-When depression symptoms improve after starting an antidepressant, many people need to continue taking medication long term to prevent symptoms from returning.
+When depression symptoms improve after starting an antidepressant, many people need to continue taking the medicine a long time to keep symptoms from coming back.

-However, in some people, a particular antidepressant may simply stop working over time.
-Doctors don’t fully understand what causes the so-called “poop-out” effect or antidepressant tolerance — known as tachyphylaxis — or why it occurs in some people and not in others.
+For some people, an antidepressant may simply stop working over time.
+This is called antidepressant tolerance.
+Healthcare professionals don’t fully understand what causes antidepressant tolerance, also called tachyphylaxis, to happen.
+They also aren’t sure why it happens for some people and not others.

-There also can be other reasons an antidepressant is no longer working for you, such as:
+There also can be specific reasons an antidepressant no longer works, such as:

-In most cases, depression symptoms get better with adjustments to medication.
-Your doctor may recommend that you change the dose of your current antidepressant, change to another antidepressant or add another antidepressant or other type of medication to your current treatment.
-Psychological counseling (psychotherapy) also may help.
+For most people, depression symptoms get better again with changes to medicine.
+Your healthcare professional may recommend that you change the dose of your current antidepressant, change to another antidepressant, or add another antidepressant or other type of medicine to your current treatment.
+Don’t make any changes without the advice of your doctor or other healthcare professional.
+Adding talk therapy, also called psychotherapy, to your treatment plan may help too.

-Because there are so many reasons depression treatment can stop working, you may need to see a medical doctor who specializes in diagnosing and treating mental illness (psychiatrist) to figure out the best course of action.
+There are many reasons depression treatment can stop working.
+It may help to see a doctor who specializes in diagnosing and treating mental health conditions, called a psychiatrist.
+Together you can decide on the best course of action.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.